 Put-in-Bay School News May 2019

-Students in the Class of 2019 have ambitious plans after graduation: Jack Booker will be attending Bowling Green State University in the fall.
+Students in the Class of 2019 have ambitious plans after graduation: Jack Booker will attend Bowling Green State University in the fall.
 He plans to major in business and sales.
-He hopes to one day work as a pharmaceutical salesman and/ or venture back home to work for the family business.
-He plans to travel the world and also give back to his island community.
+He hopes to one day work as a pharmaceutical salesman and return home to work for the family business.
+He plans to travel the world and give back to his island community.

 Lauren Peter will be pursuing her education at Lourdes University, majoring in nursing.
-She will also be continuing her basketball career where she earned a scholarship to play for Lourdes.
-Lauren will be pursuing her BSN and one day hopes to become a nurse anesthetist.
+She will also be continuing her basketball career, where she earned a scholarship to play for Lourdes.
+Lauren will pursue her BSN and hopes to become a nurse anesthetist.
 She is excited to be a part of a field that helps save the lives of people.
-Max Schneider will be attending Miami University in Oxford, Ohio for a degree in Computer Science.
+Max Schneider will attend Miami University in Oxford, Ohio, for a degree in Computer Science.
 He looks forward to his new adventures as he works to become a programmer after college.

 Matthew Stacy will be joining the workforce, training to become a manager in the family business, Erie Petroleum.
 He will take online business classes to further his education and also plans to attend Emergency Medical Training (EMT) classes on the island as you may have read in the School News April 2019

 Graduation last month was a memorable one.
-We would like to thank the staff at the Perry Victory and International Peace Memorial for providing the beautiful venue for this event.
-We would also like to thank our scholarship donors for providing over $31,000 in local scholarships for our graduates.
-The following is a list of scholarships each of our graduates received:
+We want to thank the Perry Victory and International Peace Memorial staff for providing a beautiful venue for this event.
+We would also like to thank our scholarship donors for delivering over $31,000 in local scholarships for our graduates.
+The following is a list of fellowships each of our graduates received:

-Jack Booker – Ricky Dysert Memorial Scholarship, Genoa Bank Scholarship, John W. Blatt Scholarship, Fitzgerald Family Scholarship, Kurt Rohrbacher Memorial Scholarship and the Heineman Memorial Scholarship Lauren Peter – Magruder Hospital Scholarship, Cameo Pizza Scholarship, Browns Backers Scholarship, Jeremy Harlan, “Jer Bear” Memorial Scholarship Max Schneider – Acorn Sportsman Club Scholarship, Mayor’s Scholarship, Earl Johnson Scholarship.
+Jack Booker – Ricky Dysert Memorial Scholarship, Genoa Bank Scholarship, John W. Blatt Scholarship, Fitzgerald Family Scholarship, Kurt Rohrbacher Memorial Scholarship, the Heineman Memorial Scholarship, Lauren Peter – Magruder Hospital Scholarship, Cameo Pizza Scholarship, Browns Backers Scholarship, Jeremy Harlan, “Jer Bear” Memorial Scholarship Max Schneider – Acorn Sportsman Club Scholarship, Mayor’s Scholarship, Earl Johnson Scholarship.
 Browns Backers Scholarship.
 Jack Matia Scholarship, Jeffery Verhoff Memorial Scholarship, The Perry Group Scholarship, Lee Miller Scholarship.
 Lonz Foundation Scholarship